Command-line tools#

 --replace-command

-It can replace a command by another command, or simply ‘remove’ it, keeping just a sequence of arguments.
+Replace a command by another command.
+This can also be ‘removing’ the command and keeping just a sequence of arguments.
 This option is very much like a LaTeX command, but applied to the source.
 For example:

 --replace-command "{\TG}[2]" "#1"